 The Miguel Álvarez del Toro Zoo was founded in 1942 and protects the fauna of the region ranging from the jaguar, the quetzal crocodile, wild boar, deer, tortoise, otter, snakes, spiders, insects, etc., many of them roam in freedom, open from Tuesday to Sunday from 8:30 a.m. to 6:00 p.m.

 In the town of Ocozocoautla, a rare deep, ancient cave now eroded by water, in the interior red-cheeked parrots live as a first-morning number is a show at 6:00 am, there are cabins and a restaurant.

 An impressive spectacle of water and sound when descending 720 stairs is in the depth the cascades "The downpour" and the canyon river of the sale that in itself forms an impressive cliff a form of access is on the federal highway 190.

 The coast of Chiapas

-250 kilometres of beach between lagoons, arms of sea, marshes, estuaries, between the mother mountain range of Chiapas and the Pacific ocean is the coast, to the southeast of Chiapas between Arriaga, Tapachula and Tonalá.
+250 kilometers of beach between lagoons, arms of the sea, marshes, and estuaries, between the mother mountain range of Chiapas and the Pacific ocean is the coast, to the southeast of Chiapas between Arriaga, Tapachula, and Tonalá.

 In the square, you can find pre-Hispanic sculptures and impressive monuments south of Tonalá, this port edge, open sea and unbridled by its waves.

-With a variety of recreational options such as boat rides, fishing, beach sports, rent of ATVs.
+With a variety of recreational options such as boat rides, fishing, beach sports, and rent of ATVs.